madmann91/madmann91.github.io/_posts/2021-04-29-an-introduction-to-bvhs.md

 ```

 Note that we use the half area, and not the area, since it saves a multiplication by 2.
+Empty bounding bins have a cost equal to `-NaN`, since the half area of an empty bounding box is `-inf`,
+and because the cost is the half area multiplied by the number of primitives (which is 0 in this case).
+Consequently, we have designed the comparison `cost < split.cost` to skip combinations that yield a cost that is not a number.
+The IEEE-754 standard guarantees that a comparison which involves a `NaN` value evaluates to `false`.
+For this to work, _do not compile in `-ffast-math`_.
+In general, please do not enable `-ffast-math`, unless you know what you are doing (and even in that case, only enable it per-file, where it is needed, not project-wide).
 Now, we can use this code to find a good split in the recursive construction procedure:

 ```cpp